Jongarde/Qserv_dataset/README.md

 y = df["Error_Hanoi"] # or df["Error_Cairo"]
 ```

-## Tabular data adaptation
+## Image embeddings

-The second embedding method provides a definition of each circuit by representing them with a tabular-based projection.
+The second embedding method provides a definition of each circuit by representing them with a grid-like projection.

 ```python
 backend = "hanoi" # or "cairo"